hannep/paine-mactane/_posts/2018-07-15-du-feri-da-belte.markdown

 #### Instructions:

-<strong>Chipotle-Infused Rum:</strong> Cut 3 dried chipotle peppers into quarters and soak in 1 cup dark rum for 10 minutes, then strain through a fine strainer.
+<strong>Chipotle-Infused Rum:</strong> Cut 3 dried chipotle peppers into quarters and soak in 1 cup black rum for 10 minutes, then strain through a fine strainer.

 <strong>Recipe:</strong> Stir all ingredients with ice, then strain into an ice-filled rocks glass.
 Garnish with a cinnamon stick.